-An advertising strategy is part of the brand's marketing plan, so it must be aligned with the company's objectives.
-It is also essential to take into account the branding, tone, and brand identity, so that the user experience does not have dissonant elements.
+An advertising strategy is part of a brand's marketing plan, so it must be aligned with the company's objectives.
+It is also essential to take into account branding, tone, and brand identity, so that the user experience does not have dissonant elements.

 What Types of Advertising Strategies Are There?